rows/hiring/job descriptions/Product Designer.md

 * Envision ways of expanding and applying our brand across the different sections of our product and multiple channels like social media or marketing.
 * Deliver polished interfaces and awesome visual outputs that help us create a next-level experience for our users!
 * Learn from our awesome team of designers, engineers and product owners.
-* Provide and solicite feedback from our team of designers to constantly improve your work and make dashdash even greater.
+* Provide and solicite feedback from our team of designers to constantly improve your work and make Rows even greater.

 ## You will be working on:
 * Landing pages and onboarding flows.